Test ID: TRCHG ToRCH Profile IgG, Serum

 Cytomegalovirus (CMV) is a member of the Herpesviridae family of viruses and usually causes asymptomatic infection after which it remains latent in patients, primarily within bone marrow derived cells.(10) Primary CMV infection in immunocompetent individuals may also manifest as a mononucleosis-type syndrome, similar to primary Epstein-Barr virus infection, with fever, malaise, and lymphadenopathy.

-CMV seroprevalence increases with age.
-In the United States, the prevalence of CMV-specific antibodies increases from approximately 36% to over 91% in children between the ages of 6 and 11 and adults over 80 years old, respectively.(13)
+Cytomegalovirus seroprevalence increases with age.
+In the United States, the prevalence of CMV-specific antibodies increases from approximately 36% to over 91% in children between the ages of 6 and 11 years and adults over 80 years old, respectively.(13)

 Herpes Simplex Virus Types 1 and 2: